 2 – You get stressed when you see your credit card statement

-This is a definite warning sign that should get you a little worried.
-If you’re stressing about your statement then it means that you have spent too much and are likely in more debt than you realised.
+If you’re stressing about your credit card statement then it’s definitely one of the warning signs of credit card overuse.
+It means that you have probably spent too much and are likely in more debt than you realised.
 Listen to your inner voice and cut down on your spending.
 Rather focus on paying off some of the debt and getting your finances back on track.

 3 – You can only afford the minimum payment